1. Varanasi – The Eternal City

 2. Tamil Nadu – The Temple State

-This place is all about temples.
-Every town you go, there’s a temple more beautiful than the last.
-The architecture is mindblowing – all those detailed sculptures and colorful towers.
+Here, temples are the main draw.
+Every town you go to has a more beautiful temple.
+The architecture is amazing, with all those elaborate sculptures and colorful towers.

 Thanjavur is another must-see.
-The Brihadeeswara Temple is really old and built in such a way that you can’t help but admire how advanced they were back then.
-It’s big, grand, and still standing strong.
+The ancient Brihadeeswara Temple was built in a way that makes you realize how advanced they were at the time.
+It’s still intact, big, and magnificent.

-And apart from temples, you can listen to live Carnatic music, especially during festivals.
-Also, I checked out a silk weaving place – really cool to see how they make those famous Tamil silk sarees.
+Live Carnatic music is available in addition to temples, especially during festivals.
+I also went to a silk weaving factory, and it was amazing to see how they make those famous Tamil silk sarees.

 3. Amritsar – The Spiritual Heart of Sikhism

-Amritsar feels different from southern pilgrimage places, but just as powerful spiritually.
-The Golden Temple is probably one of the most beautiful places I’ve ever seen.
+Amritsar has the same spiritual impact as southern pilgrimage sites, despite feeling different.
+The Golden Temple is without a doubt one of the most beautiful places I have ever seen.
 It glows, especially at night.
-The calm water around it and the continuous Gurbani playing just makes it very peaceful.
+The still water surrounding it and the continuous Gurbani music make it incredibly peaceful.

-There’s also Jallianwala Bagh, which is very emotional to visit.
-Reading about what happened there during the British rule is heartbreaking, and being there gives you goosebumps.
+There is also Jallianwala Bagh, which is a very poignant location to visit.
+Reading about what happened there during British rule is heartbreaking, and being there gives you chills.